WELCOME

 1. Jamie Bojko, National Horizons Centre, Teesside University, UK : “Microsporidian Taxonomy: Things to tie up”

-4. Amjad Khalaf, Wellcome Sanger Institute, Cambridge, UK: “Microsporidian Genome Polyploidy”
+3. Amjad Khalaf, Wellcome Sanger Institute, Cambridge, UK: “Microsporidian Genome Polyploidy: Tales of polyploidy, rearrangements, and recombination”

 Viruses Endogenized Viruses Monique van Oers Salvador Herrero